 The Picts were the ancient Scottish tribe where the ancestors of the Hagee family lived.
 The name Hagee comes from the Gaelic names Mac Adhamh or Mac Edhamh, which both mean son of Adam.

 The surname Hagee was first found in Inverness, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Hagee family

-Another 118 words (8 lines of text) covering the years 1567, 1642, and 1670 are included under the topic Early Hagee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hagee research.
+Another 63 words (4 lines of text) covering the years 1567, 1642, and 1670 are included under the topic Early Hagee History in all our PDF Extended History products and printed products wherever possible.

 Hagee Spelling Variations